oeg-upm/morph-rdb/README.md

+**DISCLAIMER**: This software is no longer maintained, although still operational.
+If you are interested in a materialisation engine instead of a query rewriting engine, you can make use of [Morph-KGC](https://github.com/oeg-upm/morph-kgc)

 # Morph-RDB

 Morph-RDB (formerly called ODEMapster) is an RDB2RDF engine developed by the Ontology Engineering Group, that follows the R2RML specification (http://www.w3.org/TR/r2rml/).